HSLdevcom/jore4-hasura/README.md

 1. Run the tests in the `integration-test`-directory:
    `yarn test`

+## Migration tests

+To make sure all the up and down migrations work as intended, we are running a CI job to execute these migrations on an empty databases and on databases with data.

+To run the tests yourself, on an empty database:

+1. Start up hasura in docker-compose with `./scripts/start_dependencies.sh`
+1. After it's up and running, run `./scripts/test-migrations.sh`.
+This will run the last few down and up migrations within the hasura docker container.

+To run the migration tests on a database with data, you can use the seed version.
+Just set the hasura image target in `./docker/docker-compose.custom.yml` to `target: hasura-seed`.
+The same `test-migrations.sh` should work.

 ## Deployment

 Secrets should be passed as files to Docker images in production environments.